Flash in other media: Stargirl

 Stargirl features Jay Garrick as one of the original members of the Justice Society of America.
-He is played by an unknown actor in season 1, and by John Wesley Shipp in season 2 onward.
+He is played by an uncredited actor in season 1, and by John Wesley Shipp in season 2 onward.
 He dies offscreen in the series pilot in a battle with the Injustice Society, ice on his discarded helmet suggests Icicle murdered him.
-His helmet and a banner of his profile are stored at the JSA Headquarters long after his death.
+His helmet and a banner of his profile are stored at the Justice Society of America's headquarters long after his death.

-Flashbacks in season 2 show Jay attending the funeral of Dr Mid-Nite's daughter after she was killed by Eclipso.
+Flashbacks in season 2 show Jay attending the funeral of Doctor Mid-Nite's daughter after she was killed by Eclipso.
 Once the JSA learn that to defeat Eclipso involves killing his host, several members vote whether to take this action.
 Jay votes against the motion, not content with taking a life.
 This action is implied to be the reason the JSA lost to the Injustice Society years later.

-In the finale of season 3, an unexplainedly alive Jay appears out of a portal, destroying the team meeting table to talk with the Shade.
+In the finale of season 3, Jay is revealed to be alive and appears out of a portal, destroying the team meeting table to talk with Shade.
 He instructs the Shade to gather the new generation of the JSA together to go on another adventure.